sam-fakhreddine/sams-log-supplemental/posts/aws-config-aggregators-deleted-resources.md

 ## Conclusion

-AWS Config Aggregators provide essential visibility into resource changes across your organization, including deleted resources.
-By implementing proper aggregation strategies, you can:
+AWS Config Aggregators are powerful for tracking **current** resources across your organization, but they have a critical limitation: **deleted resources disappear from aggregated views**.
+Understanding this gap is essential for:

-- **Enhance compliance** with centralized audit trails
+- **Setting realistic expectations** for compliance and audit capabilities
-- **Improve security** through comprehensive change tracking
+- **Planning complementary solutions** for deletion tracking
-- **Streamline investigations** with cross-account visibility
+- **Designing proper architecture** that combines multiple AWS services
-- **Support governance** with organization-wide reporting
+- **Avoiding surprises** during critical investigations

-The investment in setting up Config Aggregators pays dividends in operational efficiency, security posture, and compliance readiness.
-Start with an organization-wide aggregator and expand your monitoring as your AWS footprint grows.
+Config Aggregators remain valuable for live resource inventory and compliance monitoring.
+For deleted resource tracking, plan to implement CloudTrail analysis, custom automation, or third-party solutions that can provide the centralized deletion visibility you need.

 ---

-*Have you implemented Config Aggregators in your organization?
-What challenges have you faced with tracking deleted resources across multiple accounts?
-Share your experiences in the comments below.*
+*Have you discovered this Config Aggregator limitation in your environment?
+What alternative approaches have you implemented for tracking deleted resources?
+Share your workarounds in the comments below.*